 While completing my lengthy step counts I listened to various podcasts on business, technology and finance that later drew many parallelisms to fitness.
 Techniques such as time under tension (TUT), progressive overload, perceived exertion (RPE), training to failure (TTF), hypertrophy, tapher phases & peaking all have both fitness and business applications that I have applied in my professional life.

-In 2019, outside of work this has been fitness and nutrition - having lost just shy of fifty pounds since March.
+In 2019, outside of work my learning focus had newly become strength training and nutrition - having peaked at 65 lbs lost since March.

-From a stack standpoint, I'm focused on .NET / dotnetcore, SQL / optimizations and both monoliths as well as microservices.
+From a stack standpoint, my background is in .NET / dotnetcore, SQL / optimizations and both monoliths as well as microservices.